 Chasten Glezman Buttigieg, a teacher, is married to former South Bend, Indiana, Mayor Pete Buttigieg.
-Buttigieg ran for the Democratic nomination for president before dropping out and endorsing President-elect Joe Biden.
-Buttigieg was widely expected to be offered a Cabinet position in the Biden administration.
+Buttigieg ran for the Democratic nomination for president before dropping out and endorsing President Joe Biden.
+Buttigieg has since been confirmed as Secretary of Transportation.

 Here’s what you need to know about Pete Buttigieg’s husband, Chasten:

 1. Glezman’s Memoir, ‘I Have Something to Tell You,’ Became a Bestseller

 Glezman shared his life experiences with the world in a memoir, I Have Something to Tell You, that was published in September 2020.
 The book quickly became a bestseller and it was nominated for “Best Memoir & Autobiography” in GoodReads Choice Awards.

 Glezman details his journey coming out as a gay man and the struggle that ensued when he told his family.
 He also shared his love story with Buttigieg and experiences from the campaign trail.